SanderMertens/flecs/README.md

     "id":"app",
     "type":"application",
     "value": {
-        "use": ["reflecs"]
+        "use": ["flecs"]
     }
 }
 ```

-You can now use the reflecs API in your source code.
+You can now use the flecs API in your source code.
 If you get compiler errors for
 missing definitions, make sure that your project includes the (generated) file
 `bake_config.h`, as it contains the include statements for your dependencies.